Photo from the Mundus Journalism graduation ceremony at UvA October 2023. Credits: Merel Claasen

 In the third semester, you can choose one elective course of 6 ECTS.
 The Graduate School of

 Communication offers approximately 12 different electives each semester.
-You can either broaden your knowledge and select an elective within a different field of Communication Science or specialise yourself more on Politics & Communication with e.g. the electives "Investigative Journalism" or "Psychology in Political Communication".
+You can either broaden your knowledge and select an elective within a different field of Communication Science or specialise yourself more on Politics & Communication with e.g. the electives "Investigative Journalism"; "Psychology in Political Communication"; or "Journalism with a Mission: Challenges, Solutions and Innovations”.
+Enrolment in electives is lottery-based.

 Investigative Journalism